 Further, this awareness can help students correct their understanding and avoid similar mistakes in the future.
 According to Reid O'Connor & Norton (2022), by examining the answers thoroughly, students are more likely to focus on the completion process rather than just looking for the final answer.
 It helps students in the development of logical thinking skills and systematic steps.
 Re-checking activities can involve cooperation between students in learning.
-Students can also learn from classmates' mathematical approaches and thinking, enriching their learning experience.
-With the above verification, the system developed from this study not only improves students' mathematical communication skills, but also guides students to have more meaningful learning behaviors in mathematics.
-Through deeper understanding and better problem solving, students can gain confidence in facing similar math tasks in the future.
+Students can also learn math and thinking from their peers, enriching the experience of their peers.
+With the previous accreditation, the system developed from this learning improves students' mathematical communication skills and promotes more meaningful learning behaviors in mathematics.
+With a deeper understanding and better problem-solving, students can gain confidence in the future to do similar math work.

-CONCLUSION
+4. CONCLUSION

 It was concluded that students of medium and low mathematical communication skills made more procedural errors.
 By minimizing errors, it directly improves students' mathematical communication skills.
 The solution found to minimize student errors is to make the exercise stage and the investigation stage as stages that must appear every Ethnomathematics-based learning.
 So that the stages of Ethnomathematics-based learning developed consist of exploration, mapping, explanation, exercise, investigation, and practical reflection on students' mathematical communication skills.
-For further research, it is necessary to conduct experimental research to test the effectiveness of the Ethnomathematics-based learning model developed on students' mathematical communication skills.
-Commented [PC13]: If available include teacher view on success failure and how to improve internet learning for students
+For future research, it is necessary to carry out experimental studies that demonstrate the effectiveness of the ethnological model developed in the mathematical communicative skills of students.